cdisc-org/usdm/README.md

 #### Sheets

 The workbook consists of several sheets each with a dedicated purpose.
+All sheets must be present.

 - Study sheet
 - Study Identifiers sheet